 - Fakir in Princess Tutu, to the point that Duck (and most of the audience) thinks he's a villain in the first few episodes.
 He tries to kill the resident Dark Magical Girl (and threatens to kill Princess Tutu, as well), and his overprotective treatment of Mytho can only be described as emotional abuse (or would be, if he had any emotions to be abused).
 However, his only goal is to protect Mytho, since he feels it's his duty as the Knight, and once his original plans fall through, he teams up with Duck to find another way to help him.

-- Ange in Cross Ange is willing to dirty her hands if need be but she's doing it so that her squadmates are safe from harm even if she has to Kill Steal from them.
-Also disgusted with the society of mana after witnessing its harsh bigotry when nearly executed for being a Norma, and wishes to destroy it, but remains to be seen how far she will go.
+- Ange in Cross Ange is willing to dirty her hands if need be, but she's doing it so that her squad mates are safe from harm — even if she has to Kill Steal from them.
+She is also disgusted with the society of mana after witnessing its harsh bigotry when she's nearly executed for being a Norma and wishes to destroy it, but it remains to be seen how far she will go.
 She was definitely disgusted when she found out the [DRAGONs] she and her comrades had been killing were part-human.

 - Wolverine is sometimes portrayed as this, for example in the 2013 Crisis Crossover Age of Ultron, where he goes back in time and murders Hank Pym before Ultron can be created.

 - Wonder Woman.
 While she will always try to find a peaceful solution first, she is perfectly willing to kill if she cannot find an alternative method to ending a conflict.

 - Huntress is pretty much the same as Wonder Woman and has no problem using lethal force if she feels it's necessary.
 Naturally, her and Batman don't tend to get along.